Cardiff, Glamorgan

 © Peter Higginbotham.

 After 1930, control of the site passed to Cardiff City Council and the workhouse became City Lodge Public Assistance Institution.
 In 1948, it joined the newly formed National Health Service as St David's Hospital.
 St David's finally closed in around 1995 and most of the buildings were demolished for redevelopment of the site.
-Only the front block with its impressive clock tower now remains.
+Only the front block with its impressive clock tower now remains, converted to residential use.

 Ely Industrial School, Cottage Homes and Workhouse

 From 1862 to 1903, the union operated an industrial school for pauper children at Ely, a mile and a half to the west of the Cowbridge Road workhouse.
-The children (boys only, according to the 1886 map) were taught basic skills such as carpentry.
+As well as basic education, the children were given training that would help make them employable in later life, For the girls this would include laundry work, housework and needlework, while the boys would learn trades such as carpentry, tailoring and shoemaking.

 Ely Schools site, 1880.